Flypast: World War II

 Achievements in World War II were celebrated at the time and continue to be commemorated in flypasts.
 The Royal Air Force used the upper dams of Ladybower Reservoir to practise for the Dambusters raids and this is occasionally commemorated in flypasts by the Battle of Britain Memorial Flight.

 The largest flypast in history occurred on the signing of the Japanese Instrument of Surrender which formally ended the war between Japan and the allied powers in Tokyo Bay on 2 September 1945.
 400 B-29 bombers and 3000 carrier aircraft participated.

 On 15 September 1945, after the war ended, about 300 aircraft flew over London in the first Battle of Britain anniversary flypast.
 "The formation was led by 247 Squadron in their new Vampire fighters, the first time the public had seen the aircraft."
-This flypast was apparently led by Douglas Bader (RAF hero commemorated and portrayed by Kenneth More in the film Reach For the Sky.)
+This flypast was led by Douglas Bader.

 An attender recalls a victory parade in London on 8 June 1946 featuring two flypasts, one during the day and one at night.
 Scores of aircraft, of many kinds, took part.

 The 50th and 60th anniversaries of World War II were commemorated with large flypasts.
 On 15 September 1990, 168 aircraft in seven formations celebrated the 50th Anniversary of the Battle of Britain.
 Further flypasts occurred on 6 June 1994, celebrating the 50th anniversary of D-Day.

 Over the weekend of 19–20 August 1995, the 50th anniversary of VJ Day was marked in London, including "a two-minute silence which...was ended by an Avro Lancaster bomber overflying The Mall and dropping about a million poppies over the site."
 In the evening, there was a further flypast on the Thames.

 6 June 2004 marked the 60th Anniversary of D-day, with the Normandy landings commemorated by veterans (many now aged 80+ years) and political leaders at locations throughout Normandy.
 The Battle of Britain Memorial Flight scattered millions of poppies over the veterans as they crossed the English Channel by ferry.
 Later, it flew over the veterans at Arromanches, concluding a memorial service with a 47-aircraft flypast of modern military jets led by the RAF Red Arrows.
 At Pegasus Bridge, the Army Air Corps conducted a flypast of Lynx helicopters.

 On 5 June 2019, a flypast of 24 British Armed Forces aircraft was held over Gosport to mark the 75th Anniversary of D-Day.
 The flypast was part of a larger series of commemorative events to mark the anniversary, which were by Donald Trump and other world leaders.